- Biological Inventions

 Application for Design Registration must be filed before making the design available to the Public as not novel Design cannot be given registration.
 It is also to be noted that Design Registration is granted to whoever files the application first.

 - Ordinary application: An ordinary application does not claim priority.

-- Reciprocity application: In case priority of foreign application is to be claimed, it has to be done within six months of filing foreign application.
+- Reciprocity application: In case the priority of a foreign application is to be claimed, it has to be done within six months of filing the foreign application.
 Such applications being filed in India are termed as reciprocal applications.
 This period of six months is not extendable.

 - What is considered to be Date of Registration in Designs?